Super Bowl 2020: The be-all and end-all of big game advertisers - Go Tech Daily

 place The Squarespace website platform returns for the sixth Super Bowl with a custom ad that airs between the first and second quarters.
 The star of the advertisement is Winona Ryder, who returns to her hometown and namesake from Winona, Minnesota, to learn more about the city of Winona and to spotlight the small town in the United States.

-Audi Audi returns to the 11th Super Bowl with a 72andSunny ad.
+Audi Audi returns to the 11th Super Bowl with an ad by 72andSunny, in which Maisie Williams sings with all his heart.

-Kia The automaker is returning to the game for the eleventh consecutive time and will use its time to shed light on the homelessness of young people.
+The automaker is returning to the game for the eleventh consecutive time and will use its time to shed light on the homelessness of young people.
 In his “Yards Against Homelessness” campaign, Kia donates $ 1,000 for each farm won during the game to three charity partners who work to eliminate youth homelessness and transform the lives of youth in need: Covenant House, Positive Tomorrows, and StandUp For Children.
+The ad shows Raiders walking back to Josh Jacobs and talking to his younger self.

 “With a heavy heart, we confirm that Mr. Peanut passed away at the age of 104,” said Samantha Hess, Planters brand manager at Kraft Heinz.
 “It will be remembered as the legume that has always brought people together for crazy adventures and a good time.
 We encourage fans to attend Mr. Peanut’s third quarter Super Bowl funeral to celebrate his life.
 “Given the helicopter crash that left Kobe Bryant and eight others dead, Planters said that he has” paused “all campaigning activities, including paid media, and will evaluate the next steps in light of those affected by the tragedy. ”